reaper47/recipya-rs/README.md

 ## Getting Started

-The installation instructions are located in the [installation section](https://recipes.musicavis.ca/guide/docs/installation/) of the documentation.
+The instructions will be written later.
+For now, you can use the Docker or Podman solution under the deploy folder.

 ## Development